 The iOS11 Podcast App For iPhone Sucks – Here Are Some Improvements

 I ruddy love podcasts.
 Since getting into them last year they’ve become a staple in my day-to-day routine.
 I put on Lore while cooking, Reply All while designing and I fall asleep to Melvyn Bragg’s excellent In Our Time.
-They’re brilliant!
+For the serious stuff, I whittle away the hours listening to marketing geeks talk about Google.

 I also have an iPhone, and for all its wonders I’m confounded at the awkward and ill-designed UI of the Apple Podcasts app.
 Prior to iOS 11 it was maddening.
 Since the update…it’s not much better.
 Here’s where the Podcasts app goes wrong and, more importantly, how Apple could improve it in future updates.